Setup-Git-Hub/Setup-Git-Hub/README.md

-Assistance in building trading algorithms according to TK.
+Assistance in building trading algorithms according.
 Assistance in maintaining the current codes.
 Working with various APIs and libraries